Blog/Scraping XDA Forums

 Stage 3: Android App API and finding security vulns

-I initially found out about the Android App API through @theimpulson's community Android App, ReLab (now archived unfortunately).
+I initially found out about the Android App API through @theimpulson's community Android App, ReLab (no longer maintained unfortunately).

-It seems as if the Android App uses OAuth endpoints implemented in a Xenforo extension, to authenticate users with a token they can use.
+It seems as if the Android App uses OAuth endpoints implemented in a Xenforo extension, to authenticate users and provide them with a token they can use.

-Interestingly, the API doesn't authenticate users to ensure that they have a token, meaning I can make API requests without one.
+Interestingly, the Android API doesn't authenticate users to ensure that they have a token, meaning I can make API requests without a token.
 The Android API wasn't part of the IP ban either, so I could use this to refetch the data for the scrape.

 I rewrote my initial scraping script to instead use the Android API and began fetching threads.
 In the middle, I ran into a few bugs with the Android API processing certain posts and returning an empty string.
-Switching over to the Web API fixed these problems.
+It started off infrequently, but became more and more common in a certain date range of the older threads, probably caused by a bug in the Android API.

 Stage 4: Redis to RocksDB

-RocksDB's official bindings are in C++ and the only NAPI bindings used version 6.4, which didn't have the BlobDB feature that I wanted, separating the keys and the values.
+RocksDB's official bindings are in C++ and the only N-API bindings used version 6.4, which didn't have the BlobDB feature that I wanted, which would have separated the keys and the values.
 RocksDB without BlobDB was good enough for me, though, so I stuck with that.